What is Pupil Premium?

 DEPARTMENT OF EDUCATION

-To find out if your child is eligible for Pupil Premium funding and to apply please contact Mrs Madle in the school office.
+To find out if your child is eligible for Pupil Premium funding and to apply please contact Mrs Eades in the office.

-Please click on the link to read about our Pupil Premium strategy for 2020-21.
+Please click on the link to read about below to read our Pupil Premium Strategy.
 Please note this is a working document and it will be continually reviewed and monitored to ensure that our targets are having the impact that we want to ensure that all Pupil Premium children make good progress from their starting points.
+This is the second year of a three year strategy plan and targets and funding have been adjusted to show this.

 As a school we have built our Pupil Strategy for 2019-20 around ten key targets, building on the success of previous years.
 We are aware that the DFE has suggested that a PP strategy can be taken as a long term vision and strategic plan for three years.
 However because of the changes in year to year of cohorts and the differing needs of children we have decided to maintain a yearly strategy plan that can have regular monitoring as well as developing a three year strategic plan which is currently being developed.